 GeneCards Summary for TNNC1 Gene

 TNNC1 (Troponin C1, Slow Skeletal And Cardiac Type) is a Protein Coding gene.
-Diseases associated with TNNC1 include cardiomyopathy, dilated, 1z and cardiomyopathy, hypertrophic, 13.
-Among its related pathways are Degradation of the extracellular matrix and MicroRNAs in cancer.
+Diseases associated with TNNC1 include Cardiomyopathy, Dilated, 1Z and Cardiomyopathy, Hypertrophic, 13.
+Among its related pathways are Calcium signaling pathway and Hypertrophic cardiomyopathy (HCM).
 GO annotations related to this gene include calcium ion binding and actin filament binding.
 An important paralog of this gene is CABP2.

 UniProtKB/Swiss-Prot for TNNC1 Gene

 Troponin is the central regulatory protein of striated muscle contraction.
 Tn consists of three components: Tn-I which is the inhibitor of actomyosin ATPase, Tn-T which contains the binding site for tropomyosin and Tn-C. The binding of calcium to Tn-C abolishes the inhibitory action of Tn on actin filaments.